oneops/oneops.github.io/user/operation/monitors.md

 The following _Global_ and _Collection_ related attributes can be configured for existing and new monitors:

-_Name_: simple name for the monitor as visible in the list.<br>
+_Name_: simple name for the monitor as visible in the list.<br/>
-_Description_: descriptive text about the behavior of the the monitor.<br>
+_Description_: descriptive text about the behavior of the the monitor.<br/>
-_Command_:  Nagios command that defines the metric gathering.<br>
+_Command_:  Nagios command that defines the metric gathering.<br/>
-_Command Line Options Map_: map of key value pairs that are passed to the command line invocation.<br>
+_Command Line Options Map_: map of key value pairs that are passed to the command line invocation.<br/>
-_Command Line_: specific command line invocation for the metrics gathering.<br>
+_Command Line_: specific command line invocation for the metrics gathering.<br/>

 Each monitor can include one or more _Metrics_ defined by:

-_Name_: simple name for the metric.<br>
+_Name_: simple name for the metric.<br/>
-_Unit_: the unit used for data points, used in charts and notifications.<br>
+_Unit_: the unit used for data points, used in charts and notifications.<br/>
-_Description_: descriptive text about the metric.<br>
+_Description_: descriptive text about the metric.<br/>
-_DS Type_: the data source type. _GAUGE_ signals that this metric gather as a measurement each time. _DERIVE_ on the other hand signals a rate of change from a prior measurement is tracked.<br>
+_DS Type_: the data source type. _GAUGE_ signals that this metric gather as a measurement each time. _DERIVE_ on the other hand signals a rate of change from a prior measurement is tracked.<br/>
-_Display_: flag to signal if the metric should be displayed.<br>
+_Display_: flag to signal if the metric should be displayed.<br/>
-_Display Group_: string to allow grouping of metrics.<br>
+_Display Group_: string to allow grouping of metrics.<br/>
-_Sample Interval (in sec)_: Number of seconds between each metric measurement event.<br>
+_Sample Interval (in sec)_: Number of seconds between each metric measurement event.<br/>

 In addition, aspects for alerting can be configured as documented in [the following section](#altering).